Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Experimental results

 \subsection{Horizontal flight through a narrow tunnel}

-We first demonstrate how the proposed vehicle can be used to fly in confined spaces which would normally be inaccessible to a conventional quadcopter of similar size.
-The vehicle was flown through a tunnel with a cross section that measures \SI{43}{\centi\meter} by \SI{43}{\centi\meter}, as shown in Figure \ref{subfig:tunnel}.
+We now demonstrate how the proposed vehicle can be used to fly in confined spaces which would normally be inaccessible to a conventional quadcopter of similar size, and provide a brief analysis of the configuration transitions required to do so.
+The vehicle was flown through a tunnel with a cross section that measures \SI{43}{\centi\meter} by \SI{43}{\centi\meter}, as shown in Figure~\ref{subfig:tunnel}.
 These dimensions were chosen such that the vehicle could not traverse the tunnel in the unfolded configuration even with perfect trajectory tracking, as the minimum width of the vehicle in the unfolded configuration is \SI{43}{\centi\meter}.
-However, the minimum width of the vehicle in the two-arms-folded configuration is \SI{24}{\centi\meter}, allowing it to pass.
+However, the minimum width of the vehicle in the two-arms-folded configuration is \SI{24}{\centi\meter}, allowing it to pass even with imperfect tracking.

-To perform the maneuver, the vehicle first transitions from the unfolded configuration to two-arms-folded configuration, then flies through the tunnel, and finally transitions back to the unfolded configuration as shown in Figure \ref{fig:tunnelExperiment}.
+To perform the maneuver, shown in Figures \ref{fig:tunnelExperiment} and \ref{fig:tunnelTraj}, the vehicle first transitions from the unfolded configuration to two-arms-folded configuration, then flies through the tunnel, and finally transitions back to the unfolded configuration.
 The yaw angle of the vehicle was chosen to maximize the distance of the vehicle from the walls of the tunnel when flying through its center.
+When entering the tunnel, the proposed vehicle experiences aerodynamic forces due to interaction between the walls of the tunnel and the airflow produced by the folded arms, producing a small yaw error that is quickly compensated for by the attitude controller at time $t_2$ as shown in Figure~\ref{fig:tunnelTraj}.
+This ``wall effect" is similar to ground effect, which has been analyzed with respect to quadcopter in e.g. \cite{bernard2017dynamic}.
+Although reduced tracking errors could be achieved by modeling and compensating for these effects, in practice we have found our controller to be sufficiently capable of compensating for ``wall effect" such that an acceptable level of performance can be achieved (i.e. a \SI{43}{\centi\meter} by \SI{43}{\centi\meter} tunnel can be reliably traversed).